LemarAb/LogiX/README.md

 `make run arg=c1` (build and run the .exe on the first competition file )

 `./main c1 -pre` (run the compiled .exe on the first competition file with preprocessing)

+`./main c2 -proof` (run the compiled .exe on the first competition file with proof logging)

 `.\run.ps1 -type 't' -start 1 -end 30 -heur 1` (run the compiled .exe on the first 30 test files with DLIS)